data-lessons/library-openrefine-DEPRECATED/lesson-materials/LibCarp-lesson-four.md

 ______
 ## Hour One
 * Slides: Introduction to OpenRefine
-* Basic OpenRefine function I
+* Basic OpenRefine functions I
     * Getting data into OpenRefine
     * Navigating OpenRefine
     * Working with columns